Preventing Underage Drinking

 Beer Institute members support the federal government’s “We Don’t Serve Teens” program that provides parents and other adults with tools and information they need to help reduce teen drinking.
 Each year since the program began in 2007, the Beer Institute, along with members Anheuser-Busch, Constellation Brands, HEINEKEN USA and MillerCoors, have actively supported and promoted the campaign’s national efforts.
 All of these activities work to enhance recognition of the campaign’s message and direct the public to the program website.

-Anheuser-Busch’s Community Speakers deliver messages about responsibility and respect for the law to students, parents, educators, community groups and military personnel around the country.
+Since 1998, Anheuser-Busch’s Community Speakers have delivered messages about responsibility and respect for the law to more than 4.6 million students, parents, educators, community groups and military personnel at nearly 14,000 events around the country.

 Family Talk About Drinking is an underage drinking prevention program created by Anheuser-Busch more than 20 years ago.
 In 2011, in collaboration with certified parent coach MJ Corcoran, Family Talk was extended to social media and expanded to become a program that parents can turn to throughout their kids’ lives.
+In 2015, more than 280 Anheuser-Busch wholesalers promoted this program with organizations such as schools and parent groups.
 Parents can join the online community at www.Facebook.com/ABFamilyTalk.

 HEINEKEN USA is a founding member of the Health Alliance on Alcohol (HAA), a national education initiative on underage consumption of alcohol through parent/child communications.
 HAA member organizations include the New York-Presbyterian Healthcare System, Morgan Stanley Children’s Hospital, White Plains Hospital Center and HEINEKEN USA.
 The series of physician-authored books is offered here with subjects including underage drinking, peer pressure, alcohol and teen driving and prom/graduation season.